Puttur, Andhra Pradesh

 Puttur is a town in Tirupati district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Puttur mandal in Tirupati revenue division.
 It is known for a traditional method of splinting/bandaging bone fractures.

 Geography

 Puttur is located at 13.43°N 79.55°E. It has an average elevation of 144 metres (472 feet).
 It is located 100 km from Chennai and 40 km from Tirupati city.
 It falls on the Mumbai- Chennai railway route.
-As it's located in Andhra Pradesh & Tamil Nadu border people speak Telugu and Tamil in this region.
+As it is located at the Andhra Pradesh and Tamil Nadu border, people speak Telugu and Tamil in this region.

 Education

 Puttur serves near by 6 major mandals.
 Puttur consists of 10 ZPHS government Schools, 12 MPPS schools, many private schools and many junior and degree colleges along with 3 major Engineering colleges under the School Education Department of the state.